 You can also subscribe to receive a weekly report or a rod alert by filling in a subscribe form

-(Last updated: Wednesday 21st June)
+(Last updated: Wednesday 26th July)

-Spring salmon fishing on the Tay in Perthshire has seen out May with improving conditions for fishing in milder weather and settling lower water levels plus catches are improving after a slow start to the season
+Salmon fishing on the Tay in Perthshire is in late July with excellent summer conditions for fishing in warm weather and settling lower water levels plus catches are improving after a slow start to the season

 On the nature front the Sand Martins, Swifts and Swallows are all over the skies, Ospreys are being seen, Ducks have broods of young, Sand Pipers are on the river banks and Kingfishers dart past.
 Many wild flowers are in bloom but a good few are now past their best for another year, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay.